json-schema-org/referencing/draft-handrews-jri.md

 ### General syntax

 JRI keyword names and string values are defined to be representable as {{?RFC3629}} UTF-8 strings, with keyword names representable in {{?RFC20}} ASCII.
-As such, JRI keywords can be used as object properties in interoperable JSON documents as precribed by {{?RFC8259, Sections 4, 7, and 8.1}}, as well as in any other JSON Pointer-compatible data formats.
+As such, JRI keywords can be used as object properties in interoperable JSON documents as prescribed by {{?RFC8259, Sections 4, 7, and 8.1}}, as well as in any other JSON Pointer-compatible data formats.

 JRI keywords MAY be used in data formats that are only capable of representing a subset of UTF-8 string values, with the obvious limitation that only the representable subset of JRI keyword values will be usable.